 Training and Reassessment:

-Training usually takes between 40 and 60 sessions, although some adult clients have taken fewer than 20 sessions to reach their goals.
+Training usually takes between 40 and 60 sessions.
 Clients experiencing more complex symptoms may take more sessions.

 NEUROFEEDBACK AND BIOFEEDBACK TRAINING PROGRAM FOR ADULTS: